EdenShtein/Burger-Station/README.md

 ## Description

-A web application we developed during our "Web application development" course taught by Dr. Igor Rochlin.
-This project helped us to gain a higher level of knowledge in programming web applications using the MVC model.
-We further advanced our skills with web languages such as javascript, html/css and C# while also implementing advanced syntax such as Razor,LINQ and more.
+A web application chain store restaurant we developed during our "Web application development" course taught by Dr. Igor Rochlin.
+This project helped us to gain a higher level of knowledge in programming web applications using MVC architecture.
+We further advanced our skills with web languages such as C#, JavaScript (jQuery & 3D.js libraries), HTML\CSS, LINQ, and Razor.

 #### Languages